mikrostew/recipes/devils-food-cupcakes.md

 * Whisk flour, granulated sugar, brown sugar, baking powder, salt, and baking soda in the bowl of a stand mixer fitted with the whisk attachment.
 Add butter, buttermilk, and oil and beat on medium-low speed, scraping down sides of bowl, until flour is evenly distributed and mixture is smooth.
 Add cocoa powder mixture and beat just until smooth.

-* Divide batter evenly among muffin cups, filling two-thirds full (a level 1/3 cup batter per cupcake).
+* Divide batter evenly among muffin cups, filling two-thirds full (1/3 cup batter per cupcake is about right).
 Bake, rotating pans halfway through, until cupcakes have domed and spring back when touched in the center, 20–25 minutes.
 Transfer to a wire rack and let cool.

 ## Notes

+From https://www.bonappetit.com/recipe/devils-food-cupcakes, halved because I only need 12 cupcakes

 Non-Dutch-process cocoa powder is sometimes labeled “natural,” and since all of the chocolate flavor depends on what kind you use, quality matters for these devil's food cupcakes.

+For the hot water, I put it in the microwave for 30 seconds, that got it hot.
+She doesn't specify a temp, so I guess it's not that critical?
+Seemed fine.

+For the melted butter, 30 sec was enough to melt the whole thing after it was at room temp.

 Vanilla cream cheese frosting: http://www.bonappetit.com/recipe/vanilla-cream-cheese-frosting

 Do Ahead: Cupcakes can be made 1 day ahead.
 Store airtight at room temperature.

-From https://www.bonappetit.com/recipe/devils-food-cupcakes, halved because I only need 12 cupcakes

 See also: https://www.bonappetit.com/test-kitchen/article/best-cupcake-recipes